 Your computer has one or more cameras that enable you to connect with others for work or play.
 Cameras may be front facing, rear facing, or pop up.
-See Getting to know your computer on page 4 for camera details.
+To determine which camera(s) are on your product, see Getting to know your computer on page 4.

 Most cameras allow you to video chat, record video, and record still images.
 Some also provide HD (high-definition) capability, apps for gaming, or facial recognition software like Windows Hello.
-See Securing your computer and information on page 38 for details about using Windows Hello.
+See Securing your computer and information on page 41 for details about using Windows Hello.